nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Description**

-The delete command allows users to delete a student record by targeting either the student’s name or student’s ID.
+The delete command allows users to delete a student record by targeting either the student’s name or ID.

 **Implementation**